 Every year, the City of Corner Brook conducts an annual curbside fall leaf collection which takes place on regular garbage collection days.
 To keep leaves separate from garbage and recyclables, a second truck picks up the leaves.

-Leaves may be placed at the curb no later than 8:00 a.m. on your scheduled waste collection day.
+Leaves may be placed at the curb no later than 8:00 a.m.
+Please refer to the Dates to Remember section at the bottom of the garbage schedule.

 Things to Remember